 Can Cats Eat Potatoes?
 It Can Be Dangerous If Done Wrong

-Your feline friend is a carnivore by nature.
+Can cats eat potatoes?
+Does your feline friend need it?
+Bear in mind that your feline companion is a carnivore by nature.
 Her ancestors evolved eating only meat.
-As hunters in the great outdoors, they certainly didn’t evolve by eating the refined processed foods we see today.
+As hunters in the great outdoors, they certainly didn't evolve by eating the refined processed foods we see today.

 In the days of domestication, however, it's usually okay to give your feline some non-meat food, like certain veggies and fruits.
 But do you know which kinds of people food are permissible for cats to eat?